 I build guitars in many styles - 3 string, 4 string, Resonators, solid body and acoustic.

-If you are looking for a one of a kind guitar email me to see my new guitar models list
+If you are looking for a one of a kind guitar, email me.
+I have many types old school box guitars for sale.
+I can send you my latest guitar models list.

 email me at firstname.lastname@example.org

-Many Blues and Rock musicians today still enjoy playing these homemade guitars for a more vintage and authentic sound in their music.
+Many Blues and Rock musicians today still enjoy playing these homemade guitars for a more vintage and authentic sound that they create in their music.

 Listen to this video below.
 It is a recording of Ry Cooder's song called "Billy The Kid."